 Circumcision for older children who are not babies will entail a recovery period with reduced activity levels.
 Your son will leave our clinic a few hours after the operation, and guidance and follow-up continues afterwards, with written and verbal instructions on how to provide care after the circumcision.
-Dr. McMahon will be reachable 24-hours a day during the period immediately after the procedure so that he can react fast in the unlikely event of a serious complication.
+Our doctors will be reachable 24-hours a day during the period immediately after the procedure so that he can react fast in the unlikely event of a serious complication.

 The goal is to minimize your boy’s discomfort and promote healing.
 You will be shown how to reduce the risk of infection and informed of warning signs to watch for in case of any complications.

 Our doctors will be available by phone after surgery and will respond quickly to questions or concerns.